 Other Courses (accredited)

 In addition, St John Ambulance Australia offers specialised programs to meet the needs of specific workplaces, specific groups (e.g. Divers) or specific communities.
-Examples include: Provide advanced resuscitation, Course in automated external defibrillation, and First Aid Management of Anaphylaxis.
+Examples include: Provide advanced resuscitation (HLTAID007), Course in The Management of Asthma Risk and Emergencies in the Workplace (22282VIC), and Course in First Aid Management of Anaphylaxis (22300VIC).